-implement and works also for complex parameters that are difficult to generate.
-However, our approach is unable to handle methods with parameters that are never invoked by the program.
-To call such methods, we would need more generic test generation schemes [22, 28].
+The advantage of this approach is that it is simple to implement and works also for complex parameters that are difficult to generate.
+However, this approach is unable to handle methods with parameters that are never invoked by the program.
+To call such methods, we need to apply more generic test generation schemes, as described in Section 3.2.
 Still, our evaluation results show that even with this simple approach, enriched specifications already contain much more information and are likely to be much more useful in any verification setting.

 Algorithm 1 shows pseudo code for the procedure to enrich a typestate for class c.
 Input to the algorithm consists of the test suite, the initial typestate and the set of methods that can be called on c.
-The main loop of the algorithm (lines (3-23) iterates over all states s of the initial typestate.
+The main loop of the algorithm (lines 3-23) iterates over all states s of the initial typestate.
 For every method m that expects parameters other than the receiver (lines 7-14), TAUTOKO finds all invocations of m in the initial typestate (line 8), tries to find a path that leads to s, and creates a mutated test that suppresses all method calls along the path (line 12).
-If the sole parameter to mis the receiver (lines 16-20), TAUTOKO finds all transitions after which the object is in state s (line 16) and generates a new test that invokes m right after the call that caused the transition (line 18).
+If the sole parameter to m is the receiver (lines 16-20), TAUTOKO finds all transitions after which the object is in state s (line 16) and generates a new test that invokes m right after the call that caused the transition (line 18).
 The final loop (lines 25-28) executes all tests, mines new typestates from each execution, and merges the new typestate into the current version.
 After the loop has finished, the procedure returns the enriched typestate.